 The Kid for the Wild Scholarship is a tribute to the memory and vision of Walkin’ Jim Stoltz and his “kid for the wild” spirit.
 Jim was a singer songwriter, poet, photographer, painter and long distance hiker from Big Sky and Helena, Montana.
 Jim hiked over 28,000 miles through the wilderness of North America – a true mountain man who experienced the wonder and wisdom of natural world with the heart of a child.
-Jim performed at many schools throughout the United States for children of all ages; 2 to 92!
+Jim performed at many schools throughout the United States for children of all ages;

-The goal of this scholarship is to provide an opportunity for youth to experience the outdoors in ways that may change their lives.
-The scholarship supports opportunities that open minds, build self-confidence, develop understanding, appreciation and further stewardship for the natural world.
+The goal of this scholarship is to provide an opportunity for young people, ages 12-18, to experience the outdoors in ways that could change their lives.
+The scholarship supports opportunities that open minds, build self-confidence, and develop understanding, appreciation, and further stewardship of the natural world.

 These are just a few examples.
 We encourage you to imagine your own “Wilderness Time”

 Abigail and Elizabeth Summers from Manhattan, Montana have been chosen for one award.
 They are both volunteers at their community garden and excited about learning and experiencing more of the natural world.
 As young people growing up on Montana, they know the value of the human connection to nature and want to learn more about this.
 We are excited for these 2 to have a chance to do this.